- Local groups

 Between 2010 and 2012, four new tests and four new Study Guides replaced the old tests and the original four-volume Study Guide.

-Beginning with the 2011 test administration (for the credentials awarded in 2012), EAC also introduced the credential maintenance program.
+Beginning with the 2011 test administration (for the credentials awarded in 2012), Editors Canada also introduced the credential maintenance program.

 This program recognizes your ongoing commitment to professional development, and ensures that your credentials remain current in the ever-changing world of editing and proofreading.

-Now that the process of moving the tests and the Study Guides to the new standards is complete and the credential maintenance program has been launched, EAC is turning its attention to the significant challenges of developing computer-based tests.
+Now that the process of moving the tests and the Study Guides to the new standards is complete and the credential maintenance program has been launched, Editors Canada is turning its attention to the significant challenges of developing computer-based tests.